Christopher Columbus

 In May 1476, he took part in an armed convoy sent by Genoa to carry valuable cargo to northern Europe.
 In 1477, he sailed on a Portuguese ship from Galway to Lisbon, where he and his brother Bartolomeo continued trading.
 Columbus based himself in Lisbon from 1477 to 1485.
 He married Filipa Moniz Perestrelo, daughter of the Porto Santo governor and Portuguese nobleman.
 In 1479, his son Diego Columbus was born.

 Though largely self-educated, Columbus was well-read in geography, astronomy, and history.
 He planned to seek a western sea passage to the East Indies, hoping to profit from the lucrative spice trade.
 Following Columbus's persistent lobbying to multiple kingdoms, Catholic monarchs Queen Isabella I and King Ferdinand II agreed to sponsor a journey west.
-From 1482 and 1485, he traded along the coasts of West Africa, reaching the Portuguese trading post of Elmina in present-day Ghana.
+From 1482 to 1485, he traded along the coasts of West Africa, reaching the Portuguese trading post of Elmina in present-day Ghana.

 Before 1484, Columbus returned to Porto Santo to find his wife had died.
 He returned to Portugal to settle her estate and take his son Diego with him.
 He left Portugal for Castile in 1485, where he found a mistress, a 20-year-old orphan named Beatriz Enríquez de Arana.
-Beatriz, unmarried then, gave birth to Columbus's natural son Fernando Columbus in July 1488, named after the monarch of Aragon.
-Columbus was complicit with Middle Passage; he left Castile in August 1492 with three ships and made landfall in the Americas in October (the period of white habitation in the Americas now referred to as the pre-Columbian era).
+Beatriz, unmarried then, gave birth to Columbus's natural son Fernando Columbus, in July 1488, named after the monarch of Aragon.
+Columbus was complicit with the Middle Passage; he left Castile in August 1492 with three ships and made landfall in the Americas in October (the period of white habitation in the Americas now referred to as the pre-Columbian era).
 His landing place was an island in the Bahamas, known by its native inhabitants as Guanahani.
 Columbus returned to Castile in early 1493, bringing many slaves and captured natives.
 Word of his voyages soon spread throughout Europe.

 Columbus made three voyages to the New World, exploring the Lesser Antilles in 1493, Trinidad and the northern coast of South America in 1498, and the eastern coast of Central America in 1502.
 Many of the names he gave to geographical features—particularly islands—are still in use.
-The transition from the Old World and New World that followed his first voyage is known as the Columbian Exchange.
+The transition from the Old World to the New World that followed his first voyage is known as the Columbian Exchange.
 Columbus subsequently explored the islands now known as Cuba and Hispaniola, establishing a colony in Haiti.
 This was one of the first white-European settlements in the Americas since the Norse colonies encountered the Dorset in Newfoundland 500 years earlier.
 He never renounced his belief that he had reached the Far East and gave the name indios ("Indians") to the indigenous peoples he encountered.

 As a colonial governor, Columbus was accused by his contemporaries of significant brutality and was soon removed from the post.
 His strained relationship with the Crown of Castile and its appointed colonial administrators in America led to his arrest and removal from Hispaniola in 1500.
 It later led to protracted litigation over the benefits that he and his heirs claimed were owed to them by the crown.
 He completed four voyages across the Atlantic Ocean, opening the way for European exploration and colonization of the Americas.
 Columbus's expeditions promoted African slavery and inaugurated a period of exploration, conquest, and colonization that lasted centuries, helping create much of the Western world.
 They were some of the first white-European contacts with the Caribbean, Central America, and South America.